cdktf/cdktf-provider-google/docs/cloudRunV2Service.java.md

 Unstructured key value map that may be set by external tools to store and arbitrary metadata.

 They are not queryable and should be preserved when modifying objects.

-Cloud Run will populate some annotations using 'run.googleapis.com' or 'serving.knative.dev' namespaces.
+Cloud Run API v2 does not support annotations with 'run.googleapis.com', 'cloud.googleapis.com', 'serving.knative.dev', or 'autoscaling.knative.dev' namespaces, and they will be rejected in new resources.
+All system annotations in v1 now have a corresponding field in v2 Service.

 This field follows Kubernetes annotations' namespacing, limits, and rules.
-More info: https://kubernetes.io/docs/user-guide/annotations

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.70.0/docs/resources/cloud_run_v2_service#annotations CloudRunV2Service#annotations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/cloud_run_v2_service#annotations CloudRunV2Service#annotations}

 ---